benediamond/Drais/README.md

 I've also written a JavaScript GUI.
 I've compiled Drais into JavaScript using Haste; I'd like to thank them for their work.
 A live version of the applet is available at http://www.math.jhu.edu/~bdiamond/chess/chess.html.

 As it's currently written, the first argument of the main routine is the FEN-notation string of some game; the second is the search depth.
+Given these, Drais will compute and print a principal variation.
 Here is a sample input and output:
 ```
 ghc --make Main.hs
 ./Main "1r5k/1b2K2p/7p/2pp3P/7B/5pp1/4p3/5r2 w - - 0 3" 12